Click here to see the numbers and origins of refugees hosted by Pakistan.

 For general information: infochcworld [dot] org

-HRA is working in Pakistan with the aim to support deprived and mirganilized communities to upheld their status in the society.
-HRA is striving for Human Rights, rule of law, peace and nonviolent action in the society of Pakistan.
-HRA with a team of dedicated and potential volunteers and professionals is striving for rights.
+HRA is working in Pakistan with the aim to support deprived and marginalized communities to uphold their status in the society.
+HRA is striving for human rights, rule of law, peace and nonviolent action in the society of Pakistan.

 Human Rights Commission of Pakistan (HRCP)

 Aiwan-i-Jamhoor, 107 Tipu Block, New Garden Town, Lahore 54600, Pakistan